Dowdy Ferry Road

-Dowdy Ferry Road is the fifth album by the pop rock duo England Dan & John Ford Coley.
+Dowdy Ferry Road is the fifth studio album by the pop rock duo England Dan & John Ford Coley.
 The album's single "It's Sad to Belong" was a moderate pop hit and a #1 smash on the Adult Contemporary chart.
 A second hit from the LP, "Gone Too Far," reached #23 on the U.S. Billboard Hot 100.
-Being from the Dallas, Texas area, England Dan and John Ford Coley named Dowdy Ferry Road after a street in the southeastern part of town.
+Being from the Dallas, Texas area, England Dan and John Ford Coley named "Dowdy Ferry Road" after a street in the southeastern part of town.
 Dowdy Ferry (Exit #476) connects with Interstate 20 in Texas.

+Critical reception

 Cash Box said of the single "Gone Too Far" that "Coley's melody and lyric work perfectly with the slick harmonies and tasteful instrumentation."